edelgrace/blog/content/post/2013-05-06-straight-from-canada.md

   - 'Family &amp; Friends'

 ---
-I&#8217;ve been in the Philippines for about five days now.
-We decided to take a family trip, because it&#8217;s been way too long since we&#8217;ve been here.
-It&#8217;s been good for the most part.
-Except it&#8217;s been an endless cycle of sleep, eat, sleep, eat, sleep with the rare outing.
-I thought I was going to lose weight here but I&#8217;m actually gaining, haha.
+I've been in the Philippines for about five days now.
+We decided to take a family trip, because it's been way too long since we've been here.
+It's been good for the most part.
+Except it's been an endless cycle of sleep, eat, sleep, eat, sleep with the rare outing.
+I thought I was going to lose weight here but I'm actually gaining, haha.

-So if you want to see my Tumblr-ized version of the first two days of my trip (because I&#8217;m lazy and the heat makes me even lazier), here you go:
+So if you want to see my Tumblr-ized version of the first two days of my trip (because I'm lazy and the heat makes me even lazier), here you go:

 <!--more-->